435th AGOW Airmen ruck march 106 miles with Allies and partners

-Airmen from 1st Combat Communications Squadron joined over 45,000 participants representing 70 countries during a 4-day ruck march across 106 miles in the Netherlands, July 15-18, 2025.
+NIJMEGEN, Netherlands -- Thirteen Airmen from the 435th Air Ground Operations Wing’s 1st Combat Communications Squadron completed a 4-day ruck march across 106 miles in the Netherlands, July 15-18, 2025.
+The march was the 107th edition of “De 4 Daasge,” the world’s largest annual walking event that drew over 45,000 participants representing 70 countries.

+“The march is physically and mentally challenging,” said Maj.
+Sean Miller, 1 CBCS event participant.
+“It required disciplined preparation and a significant amount of resiliency during the event.
+We worked as a team from start to finish and it was evident by the way we finished.
+We were one of the only U.S. detachments to walk across the finish line with everyone who started.”

+The team was led by Capt.
+Austin Meyer, who participated in 2024.

 |Date Taken: